oalqaisi-utsa/containerized-computer-vision/ReadMe.txt

 Containers:
 C++ with OpenCV container:
-docker push oalqaisi/cv_cpp
+docker pull oalqaisi/cv_cpp
 Python with OpenCV container:
-docker push oalqaisi/cv_python
+docker pull oalqaisi/cv_python

 All containers don't have the codes files.
 You have to upload the codes files to the containers and run them manually.